-Another example is the instant discontinuation of the Republic Agency for Spatial Planning, the chief national executive body of spatial planning, after its director refused to sign the questionable Spatial Plan for Special Purpose Area of Belgrade Waterfront (BWPSPSP).
-It was not a change of the management structure in the agency but its complete removal that, above all, figures as a manifest of political decisionism in national institutional structures and contributes to a complete disruption of its spatial planning system.24
+Another example is the instant discontinuation of the Republic Agency for Spatial Planning, the chief national executive body of spatial planning, after its director refused to sign the questionable Spatial Plan for the Purpose Area of the Belgrade Waterfront (BWPSPSP).
+It was not a change of the management structure in the agency but its complete removal that, above all, figures as a manifestation of political decisionism in national institutional structures and contributes to a complete disruption of its spatial planning system.24

-Therefore, in the mediatory manner, these individual roles are also the core bearers of the set of political issue political voluntarism, very present in Serbian urban planning discourse even from pre-socialist times.
-It may be said also that urban planning framework and practice are deeply embedded in their societal context.
-While people are aware that there are troublesome laws, corrupt institutions and complicated local circumstances, they usually avoid or get use to them without battling against them (Table 6 cultural aspects).
-Following the thesis of Stojanovic, one informant also suggested that it is the result of the Ottoman period and Ottoman corruption model that also thrived during the pre-socialist period.
+Therefore, in the mediatory manner, these individual roles are also the core bearers of the set of political issues instigated by political voluntarism that very present in Serbian urban planning discourse even from pre-socialist times.
+It may also be said that the urban planning framework and practice are deeply embedded in their societal context.
+While people are aware that there are troublesome laws, corrupt institutions and complicated local circumstances, they usually avoid these issues or get use to them without battling against them (Table 6 cultural aspects).
+Following the thesis of Stojanovic, one informant also suggested that this is the result of the Ottoman period and the Ottoman corruption model that also thrived during the pre-socialist period.

 Control and Verification

-The issue of control and verification networks is an example of formalized and provisory legal framework and its conditional and performative implementation.
+The issue of control and verification networks is an example of the formalized and provisory legal framework and its conditional and performative implementation.
 While public hearings and planning commissions are legally assigned bodies of verification and control of spatial and urban planning, they are either dismissed or performed without any real authority.
-25 Such application of legal procedures was enabled not only by the inconsistency of legal framework formulations, but also by irregularity of its implementation.
+25 Such application of legal procedures was enabled not only by the inconsistency of legal framework formulations, but also by the irregularity of its implementation.

-This inconsistency of yet formalized institutional procedures may also be interpreted as a legacy of centralized state from socialism which is still at play even under different
+This inconsistency of yet formalized institutional procedures may also be interpreted as a legacy of the centralized state from socialism which is still at play, although under a different

 24After the discontinuation of the agency, the Ministry of Construction, Transportation and Infrastructure holds both the regulatory and executive role for all spatial planning tasks in the national domain.

-25Concerning the public review and hearing of BWPSPSP and the changes of GUP Belgrade 2021, nu- merous remarks were artificially summarized (98 remarks of various institutions, private and public entities were reduced to 48 examples), and then easily rejected usually with superficial and evasive explanations (?).
+25Concerning the public review and hearing of BWPSPSP and the changes of GUP Belgrade 2021, numerous remarks were artificially summarized (98 remarks of various institutions, private and public entities were reduced to 48 examples), and then easily rejected usually with superficial and evasive explanations (?).

 political and economic regime praising neoliberal transition.
-The artificial decentralization and democratization is now enriched with a layer of powerful economic actors,26 who profit from top-down decision making.
+The artificial decentralization and democratization is now enriched with a layer of powerful economic actors,26 who profit from top-down decision-making.
 They couple with political powers in order to reduce control and verification procedures and troublesome professional actors to the minimum.

 Consulting